 HOW DO I WRITE A FIELD TRIPPING PITCH?

-1. Before writing your pitch, we suggest you read the Our Mission section on this website to make sure your idea and approach jives.
-You should also familiarize yourself with the stories we publish by reading some of our work.
+1. Before writing your pitch, be sure to have read the Intentions section on this website to make sure your idea and approach jives.
+You should also familiarize yourself with some of the stories, blog posts, essays and artwork already published here.

 2. Please start your email subject line with the word “PITCH” and be sure to indicate in your email subject line if your story idea is timely or something akin to “breaking news.”

 + The story you would like to tell, explaining why it’s important

 + What makes it a good fit for Field Tripping